Islandora/migrate_islandora_csv/README.md

 ```
 To do this, we're using the `file_copy` process plugin.
 But to use it, we have to know where a file is located and where we it want it copied to.
 We know where the file resides, we have that in the CSV's `file` column.
 But we're going to have to do some string manipuation in order to generate the new location where we want the file copied.
 We're trying to convert something like `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/images/Free Smells.jpg` to `fedora://csv_migration/Free Smells.jpg`.

 The uri we're constructing is a stream wrapper of the form `scheme://path/to/file`.
 Islandora uses `flysystem`, which allows for integration with many different types of filesystems, both remote and local.
 With `flysystem`, the scheme part of the uri is the name of a filesystem.
 By default, Fedora is exposed using the scheme `fedora://`.
-So by setting uri to `fedora://csv_migration/Free Smells.jpg`, we're saying "put Free Smells.jpg in the csv_migration directory in Fedora."
+So by setting uri to `fedora://csv_migration/Free Smells.jpg`, we're saying "put Free Smells.jpg in the csv_migration directory in Fedora." #fixme is this a permanent location?
+Should you use something meaningful instead of "csv_migration" as a directory?
+In Drupal, this has no effect on how data is organized or presented, but what about in Pure Fedora?#fixme what does it mean to be in Fedora since Fedora can use other external storage or other things as its filesystem?

 Now, to perform this string manipulation in PHP, we'd do something like